rogiersbart/mnemosyne/README.md

 Solving everyday groundwater problems with numerical 3D models.<br>
 **A brief introduction to ModelMuse** (45 min presentation; see folder `/2020_iah-belgium_abitm/`).<br>

+For dowloading the full repository, you can use [this link](https://github.com/rogiersbart/mnemosyne/archive/master.zip).

 Concerning the repo name:

 > In ancient Greece and Rome, the Muses were thought, by some, to provide the inspiration for